Massacre: Bodies that Matter 2

-Massacre – Bodies the Matter: the mapping of queer violence in Sydney, Australia between 1970 and 2010
+Massacre – Bodies that Matter: the mapping of queer violence in Sydney, Australia between 1970 and 2010

 Published November 2024.
 Taylor & Francis.
 International Journal of Cartography.